UBC-MDS/PyXplor/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `pyxplor` project is released with a [Code of Conduct] (../CONDUCT.md).
+Please note that the `pyxplor` project is released with a [Code of Conduct](../CONDUCT.md).
 By contributing to this project you agree to abide by its terms.